DreCorp/mono-wasm-webgldotnet/README.md

 * Alternatively run `build.sh` to compile and publish web-assembly files.

-* Serve published folder as any other static/wasm webpage.
+* Serve published folder as any other static webpage.